nguyenaiden/Safe-Travels/README.md

 1. Select travel dates.
 1. View trips, weather, route of added destinations, and crime heat map
 1. Log in to save trips.
+1. Reply with zipcode for weather, city name for shows

 ## Requirements